ang101/NLP/README.md

-# Generative AI Course Labs and Reading Materials
+# Applied Natural Language Processing Course Labs and Reading Materials

 ## Introduction
-Welcome to the Generative AI Course at Northeastern University!
+Welcome to the Applied Natural Language Processing Course at Northeastern University!
 This repository contains the labs and reading materials designed to help you grasp the concepts and applications of Natural Language Processing.
 Throughout this course, you'll explore foundational and advanced techniques, gain practical experience through hands-on labs, and delve into various generative models.

 ## Course Description
 Covers the fundamentals of Natural Language Processing (NLP) and its diverse applications in various engineering domains.
 Students will gain a comprehensive understanding of essential NLP concepts and key algorithms.
 The course highlights